 Decide if your legend qualifies.

 As long as your candidate is retired from this business, anybody who made a significant impact on Medical Advertising can be nominated: A creative genius, a publishing prodigy, a media mogul, an account guru, a branding star.
-For more detailed criteria on how candidates are selected and judged, refer to the Nominating Criteria on the right.
+For more detailed criteria on how candidates are selected and judged, refer to the Nominating Criteria below.

 Write a few words about your candidate.